dartlib/validations/validations_generator/README.md

-# Validator Generator
+# Validations Generator

-A Validator generator.

-## Install

-pub global active validator_generator
+A validations generator for the package [validations](https://pub.dev/packages/validations)

+See that package for main setup and it's usage.

 ## Usage

 *run*

-`validator_generator build`
+`pub run build_runner build`

 ## Debugging

-First run `pub run build_runner generate-build-script`.
-This will generate the build script `.dart_tool/build/entrypoint/build.dart`.

-Set some breakpoints and launch `.dart_tool/build/entrypoint/build.dart run build_runner build` to start debugging.